asdf-vm/asdf/README.md

 The versions can be in the following format:

 * `0.12.3` - an actual version.
 Plugins that support downloading binaries, will download binaries.
-* `ref:v1.0.2-a` or `ref:39cb398vb39` - tag/commit/branch to download from github and compile
+* `ref:v1.0.2-a` or `ref:39cb398vb39` - tag/commit/branch to download from
+  github and compile
 * `path:/src/elixir` - a path to custom compiled version of a tool to use.
 For use by language developers and such.
 * `system` - this keyword causes asdf to passthrough to the version of the tool on the system that is not managed by asdf.

-To install all the tools defined in a `.tool-versions` file run the `asdf install` command with no other arguments in the directory containing the `.tool-versions` file.
+To install all the tools defined in a `.tool-versions` file run `asdf install` with no other arguments in the directory containing the `.tool-versions` file.

-You can view/modify the file by hand or use `asdf local` and `asdf global` to manage it.
+Edit the file directly or use `asdf local` (or `asdf global`) which updates it.

 ## The `$HOME/.asdfrc` config file

 Add a `.asdfrc` file to your home directory and asdf will use the settings specified in the file.
 The file should be formatted like this:

 ```
 legacy_version_file = yes